dfelinto/blender-manual/manual/render/cameras.rst

    Adjusts how the camera's sensor fits within the outputs dimension adjusting the angular field of view.

    :Auto:
       Calculates a square sensor size based on the larger of the :ref:`Resolution <bpy.types.RenderSettings.resolution_y>` dimensions.
    :Horizontal:
-      Manually adjust the *Width* of the sensor, the *Height* is calculated based on the based on the aspect ratio of the output's :ref:`Resolution <bpy.types.RenderSettings.resolution_y>`.
+      Manually adjust the *Width* of the sensor, the *Height* is calculated based on the aspect ratio of the output's :ref:`Resolution <bpy.types.RenderSettings.resolution_y>`.
-   :vertical:
+   :Vertical:
-      Manually adjust the *Height* of the sensor, the *Width* is calculated based on the based on the aspect ratio of the output's :ref:`Resolution <bpy.types.RenderSettings.resolution_y>`.
+      Manually adjust the *Height* of the sensor, the *Width* is calculated based on the aspect ratio of the output's :ref:`Resolution <bpy.types.RenderSettings.resolution_y>`.

 .. _render-camera-sensor-size: